Girgias/php-rfcs/container-offset-behaviour.md

 To showcase the current behaviour we will explain the behaviour by going through each different offset type.

 Moreover, some operations are invalid on string offsets:
- - Attempting to use a Read-Write operations on a string offset will throw the following error:
+ - Read-Write operations on a string offset will throw the following error:
    ```
    Cannot use assign-op operators with string offsets
    ```
- - Attempting to unset a string offset will throw the following error:
+ - Unset operations on a string offset will throw the following error:
    ```
    Cannot unset string offsets
    ```
- - Attempting to append or fetch-append to a string will throw the following error:
+ - The append and fetch-append operations will throw the following error:
    ```
    [] operator not supported for strings
    ```
- - Fetch operations will throw different errors depending on the fetch operation, after the type of the offset has been checked:
+ - Fetch operations will throw different errors depending on the fetch operation, *after* the type of the offset has been checked:
    - For attempting to retrieve a reference to a string offset:
      ```
      Cannot create references to/from string offsets